 Biking is a popular, year-round activity in California, not only for commuters but also recreational cyclists.
 It is concerning then that even with the ever-increasing addition of designated bike lanes to our roads, the number of accidents involving motorists and cyclists continues to grow.
 These injuries are often serious, since bikers have no real protection from motor vehicles other than their helmets.
 If you have been hurt while biking due to the carelessness of another person, pursuing compensation for your medical expenses, lost income, and other damages may be in your best interest.
-Injury lawyer Vann H. Slatter has assisted Los Angeles accident victims in bringing claims against negligent drivers for over 30 years.
-Our legal team offers diligent representation and straightforward legal guidance.Pursue Compensation from a Negligent Driver
+Los Angeles Bike Accident Lawyer Vann H. Slatter and Slatter Law Firm have assisted victims in bringing claims against negligent drivers for over 40 years.
+Our legal team offers loyal and aggressive representation and straightforward legal guidance.Pursue Compensation from a Negligent Driver

 The duty of care depends on the circumstances of the case and the relationship between the parties.
 In most ordinary situations, everyone has a duty to use reasonable care to prevent harm to others.
 In cases involving collisions between a car and bicyclist, for example, the driver’s duty of care to the bicyclist is to exercise reasonable care while operating a motor vehicle to avoid injury to others on the road.
 In establishing the elements of a negligence claim, the plaintiff or bicyclist must show that the defendant breached that duty, or more specifically, that the driver failed to use reasonable care while driving to avoid injuring the cyclist.
 This could include presenting evidence that the driver failed to keep a proper look out, failed to yield at an intersection, texted behind the wheel, or any other act that demonstrates the driver was careless.